-Note: The following information is for those who want to get a test on their own.
-If you have symptoms or have a prescription to get a test from the national health system, read here.
+The following information is for those who want to get a test on their own.
+If you have symptoms or have a prescription to get a coronavirus test from Portugal’s national health system, read here.

 Portugal has a system in place for those displaying COVID symptoms whereby you phone SNS24 on 808242424, press 9 for English, and are able to visit one of a number of centers for a free test.
 However, if you aren’t showing symptoms but need to get a test — in order to travel for work, for example, or even just for your own peace of mind — then you are going to have to go private.

 Asking the SNS24 advisors for a recommendation will have you redirected to this page, from where you can access a seemingly endless list of laboratórios that you can, and I’m paraphrasing, “call around” to see if they are offering private tests.
 There are around 157 labs on that list in Lisbon alone.

 With this in mind, there are a few options that are going to get you a test quickly, efficiently and as safely as can be expected.